-Overall Apr 1 thru Jun 30, 2010 To Date Total Projected Budget from All Sources N/A \$139,580,000.00 Total CDBG Program Funds Budgeted N/A \$139,580,000.00 Program Funds Drawdown \$12,343,110.88 \$27,488,819.02 Program Funds Obligated \$0.00 \$139,580,000.00 Program Funds Expended \$12,343,110.88 \$27,488,819.06 New York City Economic Development Corporation. \$12,343,110.88 \$27,488,819.06 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00
+Overall Jul 1 thru Sep 30, 2010 To Date Total Projected Budget from All Sources N/A \$139,580,000.00 Total CDBG Program Funds Budgeted N/A \$139,580,000.00 Program Funds Drawdown \$10,779,062.85 \$38,253,344.74 Obligated CDBG DR Funds \$0.00 \$139,580,000.00 Expended CDBG DR Funds \$10,779,062.85 \$38,267,881.91 New York City Economic Development Corporation. \$10,779,062.85 \$38,267,881.91 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00

 PROJECT DESCRIPTION: LMDC has allocated \$139,580,000 for the East River Waterfront Esplanade And Piers Project.
-In November 2010, the LMDC Board authorized an amendment to PAP S-2 to allocate an additional \$17M to this project.
-On September 7, 2011, the LMDC Board provided authorization to amend the Subrecipient Agreement to increase the funding by \$17M to an amount not to exceed \$154,980,000.
-The project involves the Redevelopment of the East River Waterfront Esplanade and Piers, north of Battery Park and south of East River Park, and would revitalize Lower Manhattan communities and the East River Waterfront.
+The project involves the Redevelopment of the East River Waterfront Esplanade and Piers, north of Battery Park and south of Pier 42, and would revitalize Lower Manhattan communities and the East River Waterfront.
 The project will solve a number of issues in the area that hinder the realization of the East River Waterfront&rsquos full potential.
-Such issues include under-utilized spaces (parking lots below the FDR and vacant piers, the absence of sidewalks, and the lack of amenities which dramatically decreases potential visitation to the site.)
+Such issues include underutilized spaces (parking lots below the FDR and vacant piers, the absence of sidewalks, and the lack of amenities which dramatically decreases potential visitation to the site.)
 The project will also fill in the missing esplanade in the Lower Manhattan Greenway between Old Slip and Peter Minuet Plaza.
 Once constructed, the revitalized waterfront would be an approximately two-mile esplanade that includes a mix of open space, cultural and recreational uses, providing a link between the Financial District, Chinatown and the Lower East Side to the waterfront.
 As a result of this project, the water&rsquos edge will be experienced in new ways along the East River.
 Improvements to the esplanade are meant to harmonize traditional waterfront uses with new commercial, cultural and community programming and invigorate the area with a fresh, innovative design approach.
 The Plan provides amenities for passive recreation.
 The existing bike and pedestrian paths will be improved, expanded, and realigned to provide for unencumbered movement without infringing upon other uses along the esplanade.
 New pavilions are planned underneath the FDR Viaduct and may accommodate a variety of retail, cultural and/or community uses to complement the public open space experience.
 The Plan calls for improvements to the FDR Viaduct by cladding the elevated roadway to reduce vehicular traffic noise from above and enhance the ambient lighting below.
-Several piers on the East River will be transformed into recreational spaces, where active water-related uses would be encouraged alongside passive recreational uses.
-The East River Park Connector is planned to create a connection between the Esplanade and East River park. --Funding for this project would allow for the realization of the East River Waterfront study recommendations, including the further planning, design, environmental review and construction associated with the project.
+Several piers on the East River will be transformed into recreational spaces, where active water-related uses would be encouraged alongside passive recreational uses. --Funding for this project would allow for the realization of the East River Waterfront study recommendations, including the further planning, design, environmental review and construction associated with the project.